 Besides hydroelectric energy, which has been well-established for decades, photovoltaic and wind energy are the most common renewable sources in the power sector.
 In the heating sector, the use of solarthermic energy, geothermic energy and biomass energy (e.g. pellet stoves) is predominant.
 Besides these uses, a range of technologies exist which facilitate renewable energy use (e.g. combined heat and power generation and electrolysis) across multiple sectors.
 Nowadays, one out of ten engineering jobs has something to do with renewable energy.

 At Technische Hochschule Mittelhessen (University of Applied Sciences), renewable energies are an integral part of the Electrical Engineering and Information Technology department's research and study.
-A broad introduction to the field "Renewable Energies" and related technologies is provided as a compulsory course of the same name to students of the "Electrical Engineering for Renewable Energies" Bachelor's program and as an elective course of the "Electrical Engineering and Information Technology" Bachelor's program.
+A broad introduction to the field "Renewable Energies" and related technologies is provided as a compulsory course of the same name to students of the specialization field "Electrical Engineering for Renewable Energies" (ERE) and as an elective course of all other specialization fields of the "Electrical Engineering and Information Technology" Bachelor's program.
 Moreover, said lectures are accompanied by a laboratory course in which our students can gain first-hand experience in hardware installment of renewable energy generation facilities as well as their simulation.
 Our students can benefit from the department's numerous relationships with industry and grid operators when working on projects and theses related to renewable energies.

 Furthermore, renewable energies and their related technologies are an integral part of the following courses: